freenas/freenas-docs/userguide/jails.rst

 A jail is created with no software aside from the core packages installed as part of the selected version of FreeBSD.
-Software in a jail is managed by going to the :guilabel:`Shell` and logging into the jail with :command:`iocage console`.
+Software in a jail is managed by going to the
+:menuselection:`Shell`
+and logging into the jail with :command:`iocage console {jailname}`.
 In this example, the user has logged into *testjail01*:

 .. code-block:: none